Strep Screen (Rapid)

 If the rapid strep screen is negative, your healthcare provider may do another test

 called throat culture to make sure that strep is not the cause of your sore throat

-will reveal whether you have group A streptococcus.
+whether you have group A streptococcus.

 Your healthcare provider may also order: